 #5: Will My Child Think I Don’t Love Him or Her?

 There are many ways to let your child know how much you love him or her, and that you chose adoption as an expression of that love:

 - If you choose open adoption, you will have a chance to talk about your decision directly with your child when he or she is old enough.

 - You may create a keepsake box of letters, pictures or other sentimental items to help your child get to know you.

 - If you choose a confidential adoption, you can affirm your love through a special letter and/or gift to be given to your child at a certain age.

 #6: Does My Baby’s Father Have to Know?

 Check with your adoption agency to learn about state laws on notifying your baby’s father.
-The agency will work with you to provide proper
+The agency will work with you to provide proper notice, if required.

 Some women hope that keeping their baby will cause the birth father to “mend his ways” and become more active in the child’s life.
 However, many women who get pregnant outside of marriage don’t end up marrying the father.

 #7: What if My Parents Want to Help Raise My Baby?